Workplace injury prevention grants

 The Cause Collective – $1.5 million

-This project aims to develop a framework to create meaningful workplace connectivity and behaviour change in the workplace health and safety system by using:
+This project, Work360, aimed to develop a framework to create meaningful workplace connectivity and behaviour change in the workplace health and safety system by using:

 'Haumaru Tāngata' explored and developed a culturally responsive workplace injury prevention framework to reduce and prevent workplace injuries and fatalities.
 It's positioned within a kaupapa Māori framework which centres and prioritises Mātauranga Maori.

-The Haumaru Tāngata framework was launched on 18 April 2023 at Te Rōpū Marutau o Aotearoa, the Māori Health and Safety Association, conference in Kirikiriroa-Hamilton and now have plans to embed and implement the framework.
+The Haumaru Tāngata framework was launched in April 2023 at Te Rōpū Marutau o Aotearoa, the Māori Health and Safety Association, conference in Kirikiriroa-Hamilton and plans are underway to embed and implement the framework.

 Te Whare Wānanga o Awanuiārangi